Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 Due to the cooperation of the Adamses, the lack of physical neglect, and their obviously genuine affection for the dogs, the county animal control officer decided that the couple should be allowed to choose 15 to keep, provided that all dogs who remained on the property were up to date on their rabies vaccinations and licenses.
 Attempting to prevent another "pup-ulation explosion" in the future, the Wisconsin Puppy Mill Project picked up the tab for spaying and neutering the seven unaltered dogs who would remain with the Adamses, as well as any other vet work that the 15 needed.

 Due to the unexpected number of dogs, not all could be removed from the Smith property on 24 April.
 Also, the county animal control officer allowed the Smiths to keep 15 dogs, provided they were current on rabies vaccines and licenses.
 The total veterinary cost for the 15 dogs remaining with the Adamses was $1,260.
-Altogether, an estimated additional $8,500 will be needed to take care of the one heartworm treatment, nearly 60 spays / neuters, and other veterinary needs of the dogs removed from the Adamses.
-(Any and all donations toward these bills will be gratefully accepted!
-See How You Can Help for info.)
+Altogether, an estimated additional $8,500 was needed to take care of the one heartworm treatment, nearly 60 spays / neuters, and other veterinary needs of the dogs removed from the Adamses.
+We put out a call for donations to help toward these bills -- see We Asked For Help for details.)

 Footnote: After all of this, the county still granted the Adamses a kennel license in May 06 and told them that where they live, "they can have as many dogs as they want."